8 Different Types of Hawks in Georgia

 The tops of most red-tailed hawks are deep brown, with pale underparts and a striped belly.

-In adults, the tail is cinnamon-red, but in immature birds, it is brown and banded.
+The tail is cinnamon-red in adults, but in immature birds, it is brown and banded.

 The dark morph birds have chocolate-brown breasts and a rusty red tail, whereas the rufous birds have a reddish-brown chest and a black belly.

-Red-tailed hawks, the last on this list of the types of hawks in Georgia, will most usually be seen flying in broad circles high over a field.
+Red-tailed hawks, the last on this list of hawk types in Georgia, are most usually seen flying in broad circles high over a field.

 Leave a Reply